tomswartz07/covid19-pennsylvania/README.md

 - 21 Feb 2022: Daily count of cases has not been provided for today.
 Information will be amended if further updates are provided.

+- 03 Apr 2022: Daily count of cases has not been provided for today.
+Information will be amended if further updates are provided.

 ## Sample Output
 ```